A geometric classification of rod complements in the 3-torus: Further discussion

 \section{Further discussion}

-With the help of SnapPy \cite{SnapPy}, Hui and Purcell showed in \cite{HuiPurcell} that five of the six rod packings in \cite{OKeeffeEtAl:CubicRodPackings} each admit a complete hyperbolic structure. \refthm{MainThreeOrMoreRods} implies that all the six rod packings in \cite{OKeeffeEtAl:CubicRodPackings}, including the $8$-component $\Sigma^*$ rod packing structure omitted in \cite{HuiPurcell} admit complete hyperbolic structures.
+With the help of SnapPy \cite{SnapPy}, Hui and Purcell showed in \cite{HuiPurcell} that five of the six rod packings in \cite{OKeeffeEtAl:CubicRodPackings} each admits a complete hyperbolic structure. \refthm{MainThreeOrMoreRods} implies that all the six rod packings in \cite{OKeeffeEtAl:CubicRodPackings}, including the $8$-component $\Sigma^*$ rod packing structure omitted in \cite{HuiPurcell}, admit complete hyperbolic structures.

-\refthm{Main2} characterises all rod complements in $\TT^3$ that could admit complete hyperbolic structures.
-Among those that are hyperbolic, we can input the link complements in $\TT^3$ into SnapPy \cite{SnapPy} using the method outlined in \cite{HuiPurcell}, and observe their geometries such as cusp shapes and volumes.
+\refthm{Main2} characterises all hyperbolic rod complements in $\TT^3$.
+An example is $\TT^3\setminus(R_x\cup R_y\cup R_z)$ shown in \cite[Figure 1]{HuiPurcell}.
+This hyperbolic rod complement is homeomorphic to the Borromean rings complement, and its Kleinian group can be generated by the holonomy isometries obtained from the octahedral decomposition in \cite[Figure 3]{HuiPurcell}.
+Given any hyperbolic rod complements, we can input the link complements in $\TT^3$ into SnapPy \cite{SnapPy} using the method outlined in \cite{HuiPurcell}, and observe their geometries such as cusp shapes and volumes.
 We wonder if there are more direct ways to find hyperbolic structures of rod complements, without encoding it as a link in $\SS^3$.

 Observe that there are non-homeomorphic link complements in $\SS^3$ that share the same hyperbolic volume.
 It is interesting to ask whether there are non-homeomorphic rod complements in $\TT^3$ that have the same hyperbolic volume.
 Or would volume be a complete invariant for hyperbolic rod complements in $\TT^3$?